-Illuna is one of the best Dinosaurs with the Mutate ability.
-Its Creature subtypes are insane.
+Illuna is one of the best Dinosaurs with the mutate ability.
+Its subtypes are insane.
 It’s a Beast Elemental Dinosaur.
 Crazy stuff.

 It is a 6/6 for 5 with flying and trample.
 Efficient.
-Its Mutate cost is high being 6.
-Its Mutate ability trigger is to exile cards from the top of your library until you exile a nonland permanent.
-Then, this permanent is put into the board.
-It is basically a free cast.
-This makes Illuna a great Commander, and a good base to build around.
+While its mutate cost is high, it does reward you.
+You exile cards from the top of your library until you exile a nonland permanent.
+Then, you get to put it in play for free.
+As such, Illuna is quite a powerful Commander, although you need to build around it.

 #3 Vadrok, Apex of Thunder

-This is another Mutate creature with really good stats.
+This is another mutate creature with fine stats.
 It is a 3/3 for 3 mana with flying and first strike.
-Its Mutate cost is not bad at 4.
+Its mutate cost is not bad at 4.
 This puts it a step ahead of Iluna.
 Both these cards can be exchanged in the list because they are pretty similar in nature.

 #2 Keruga, the Macrosage